causa-io/runtime-typescript/README.md

 The `VersionedEntityManager` relies on the `VersionedEntityEventProcessor`, which consumes events to build views, but does not provide the create / update / delete functionalities.

 The `VersionedEntityManager` is usually extended in the service managing the entity, while a separate service that requires building its own view on the same entity will extend a `VersionedEntityEventProcessor`.

+### Testing

+Various testing utilities are exposed as `@causa/runtime/testing` and `@causa/runtime/nestjs/testing`.
+The most interesting ones are the `AppFixture` and the corresponding set of `Fixture`s.
+This eases creating a test NestJS application from a "business module", mocking various common functionalities, and testing the application behavior:

+- `AppFixture` is the parent fixture that creates the application, initializes all the other fixtures, and provides the `request` test agent to make HTTP requests.
+- The `ConfigFixture` allows changing the configuration exposed by NestJS' `ConfigService`.
+- The `LoggingFixture` prettifies logs and makes it easier to check logs (e.g. that errors are logged when needed).
+- The `VersionedEntityFixture` makes it easier to check for versioned entity mutations (or the lack thereof) and the corresponding published events.